hthompson6/exercise-3/README.md

 - Agency
 - Topic Descriptions

 # TODOs - No JIRA board so...

+## String Match Search
+- [ ] Fix query time as it is very very poor.
+Caching could help, but also need better UX

+## Semantic Search

+- [x] Enable pgvector in Postgres automatically
+- [x] Add to alembic ETL migrations
+- [ ] Add schema models
+- [x] Add embedding insertion to the repostory layer
+- [ ] Pull in the HTML files if present in the solicitation_agency_url (In Progress)
+- [ ] Split the embedding API out from the ETL
+- [ ] Switch embedding model from local to OpenAI improve response time
+- [ ] Use LLM or better yet standard NLP to create a brief title during ETL
+- [ ] Manage rate-limit on the front-end since we have a semantic search
+- [ ] Semantic metadata search
+- [ ] Semantic file searching

+## Continous Ingestion
+- [x] Move from Flask Command to Endpoint
+- [ ] Integrate with Apache Airflow

+deprecated req
+- [ ] Cronjob to provide continous ingesting (K8s job, lambda, etc)

+## Others
 - [x] There Docker images are wayyy to big; shrink them
     - Fixed RCA is context param scoped too wide
 - [ ] Improve search experience via highlighting, different layout